osehmathias/finetune-llama-lora-cypher/generate_synthetic_data/README.md

 It creates questions, then a cypher query for each question.

-Queries are tested and soreted into three files - Pass, Error, No Data.
+Queries are tested and sorted into three files - Pass, Error, No Data.
 You should review the latter two piles

 We then create 10 different questions for each question / query pair.
 Those additional questions should lead to the same query.